 Please text (503) 334-9470 when you arrive for entry to the building.
 You can help ensure the cleanliness of the studio by spraying down any surfaces you have touched during your visit with a clean towel and sanitizing solution, and place your used towel in the basket at the back of the reformers.
-We will be sanitizing all high-touch surfaces between each lesson, leaving extra time between appointments, and rotating apparatus.
+We will be sanitizing all high-touch surfaces between each lesson, scheduling extra time between appointments, and rotating apparatus.
 If you would like to purchase props for your own personal use during your session, please let us know.

 Thank you for your support during these uncertain times.
 We look forward to seeing you!

 As such, Pilates is the best type of conditioning exercise – exercise to prevent injury, not only because of its focus on improving alignment and core strength, but also because of the mind/body connection that practitioners gain through regular practice.
 It is also uniquely designed to help people rehabilitate from injuries due to its emphasis on proper alignment, strengthening and stretching, and balancing the body — both symmetrically, left to right – as well as relieving dominant muscles of their tension by allowing/assigning smaller or postural and core muscles (which are often weak) more of the work in supporting the body and its movements.